Lloyd-the-dev/Lloyd-the-dev/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on a daily logging App with php and javascript
 - 🌱 I’m currently learning Php, Mysql and React
 - 👯 I’m looking to collaborate on anything web development
 - 💬 Ask me about anything Javascript